 Adolfo Henriques has been Vice Chairman of The Related Group, a real estate development company headquartered in Miami, Florida, since January 2017.
-Previously, Mr. Henriques served as Chairman (from 2014 until 2018), Chief Executive Officer (from 2014 until 2017) and Vice Chairman and President (from 2011 until

-2013) of Gibraltar Private Bank and Trust, a private banking and wealth management company.
+Previously, Mr. Henriques served as Chairman (from 2014 until 2018), Chief Executive Officer (from 2014 until 2017) and Vice Chairman and President (from 2011 until 2013) of Gibraltar Private Bank and Trust, a private banking and wealth management company.
 From 2005 until its sale in December 2007, Mr. Henriques was Chairman, President and Chief Executive Officer of NYSE-listed Florida East Coast Industries, having served on its Board since 1998 and having been Chairman of its Audit Committee, as well as a member of its Governance Committee.
 From 1998 until 2005, he served as Chief Executive Officer of the South Region for Regions Bank (and its predecessor, Union Planters Bank).
 Prior to joining Regions Bank, Mr. Henriques served in executive capacities at Bank of America's predecessor banks since 1986, including positions as Chairman of NationsBank in South Florida and Executive Vice President of Barnett Bank.
 He began his career as a Certified Public Accountant.
 Mr. Henriques was appointed by the Governor of the State of Florida as Chairman of the Financial Oversight Board for the City of Miami.
 Mr. Henriques served on the Board of Directors of Boston Private Financial Holdings, Inc. from 2007 until February 2011 when he joined Gibraltar Private Bank and Trust.
-Mr. Henriques also serves on the Board of Intcomex, Inc. Mr. Henriques is the immediate past Chairman of the Miami-Dade Cultural Affairs Council.
-Mr. Henriques is considered an "independent" director under NYSE rules.
+Mr. Henriques also serves on the Board of Intercomex, Inc., a privately held multinational platform of value-added solutions and technology products.
+Mr. Henriques is the immediate past Chairman of the Miami-Dade Cultural Affairs Council.
+Mr. Henriques is considered an "independent" director under NYSE

-The Board believes that Mr. Henriques' broad experience in the banking industry, his history as the CEO of a publicly-held company and his prior board experience is valuable to the Board's activities, especially as they pertain to governance, oversight and financial matters.
+Mr. Henriques' broad experience in the finance and banking industries, his history as the CEO of a publiclyheld company and his prior board experience is valuable to the Board, especially for governance, oversight, accounting, banking and financial matters.